How To Be A Good Neighbor

 Be mindful of noise levels during certain hours of the day, whether it’s late at night or before sunrise.
 Keep your noise levels down during the early morning hours and after dinnertime.
 If you’re throwing an evening party at your home, it’s courteous to let your neighbors know in case it runs late into the night.

-Tip: If you have speakers in your house, close your windows and keep the sound at a minimum volume.
+This might apply to you even more if you live in an apartment building or condo, as you likely share walls with neighbors and noise is more easily heard.
+If you have speakers in your house, close your windows and keep the sound at a minimum volume.

 3. Maintain Curb Appeal